kgtrey1/mos6502/README.md

 cpu.emulate();
 ```

-## What is next
+## What's Next

-The emulator fits my needs, however, I would like in the near future to:
+While the emulator currently meets my needs, I have several enhancements planned for the near future:

-- Watch the codebase again to make sure everything is clean in terms of naming
+- **Codebase Review**: Perform a thorough review of the codebase to ensure all naming conventions are clean and consistent.
-- Improve the debugger and the way informations are passed
+- **Debugger Enhancements**: Improve the debugger functionality and streamline the way information is passed.
-- Make a mini shell for the debugger to allow input
+- **Interactive Shell**: Develop a mini shell for the debugger to allow user input and commands.
-- Add command such as b $1710 to
+- **Breakpoint Commands**:
+  - **Set Breakpoints**: Implement commands like `b $1710` to set breakpoints at specific addresses.
-- Add commnad such as c to continue execution until breakpoint.
+  - **Continue Execution**: Add the `c` command to continue execution until the next breakpoint.
-- Add command such as s to execute the next instruction
+- **Single-Step Execution**: Introduce the `s` command to execute the next instruction step-by-step.
-- Add command such as mem $1710 to analyze memory
+- **Memory Analysis**: Add commands like `mem $1710` to inspect and analyze memory contents at specified addresses.

 ## CONTRIBUTING